Braddock Road station

-Braddock Road is an island-platformed Washington Metro station in Alexandria, Virginia, United States.
+Braddock Road station is an island-platformed Washington Metro station in Alexandria, Virginia, United States.
 The station was opened on December 17, 1983, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
 Providing service for both the Blue and Yellow Lines, the station is located at Braddock Road and West Street.

 History

 Originally scheduled to open in summer 1982, its opening was delayed because of both unavailability of new subway cars and the lack of a test track.
 Construction of the station was complete by summer 1982, and in September 1983 Metro announced the station would open that December as the new cars would be ready for service.
 The station opened on December 17, 1983.
 Its opening coincided with the completion of 4.2 mi of rail between National Airport and Huntington and the opening of the Eisenhower Avenue, Huntington and King Street–Old Town stations.

 In 2012, a Capital Bikeshare station was installed across the street as part of Alexandria's initial bikeshare expansion and another station was added closer to the entrance in early 2022.

 In 2014, the Metroway Bus Rapid Transit system began service with Braddock Road station serving as the southern terminus.

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
 The Blue and Yellow Lines south of Ronald Reagan Washington National Airport station, including the Braddock Road station, would be closed from May to September 2019, during which the platforms at this station would be rebuilt.

 Between September 10 and November 5, 2022, Braddock Road was closed due to the Potomac Yard station tie-in, closing all stations south of Ronald Reagan Washington National Airport station.
 Shuttle buses were provided throughout the shutdown.